awegroup/Onboarding/paper_writing_checklist.md

 - [ ] Always capitalise “Table” when numbered, never abbreviate.
 - [ ] Figures must always be referenced by label (e.g. “see Fig. \ref{fig:example}”), never by position.
 - [ ] No bold usage in tables
+- [ ] For WES/Copernicus standards, a caption must: Define all symbols appearing in it.
+- [ ] Be descriptive rather than narrative.
 ---

 ## 📄 Manuscript structure and content